-You’ve read all about it online and maybe even spoken to various companies about what sorts of services they can offer.
+You’ve read about it online and maybe even spoken to various companies about what services they can offer.
 And yet it’s all still a little bit unclear.

-We can’t really blame you, as there’s a lot to take in and there’s a huge range of different AC products that provide air conditioning solutions for apartment buildings and more.
+We can’t really blame you, as there’s a lot to take in, and there’s a vast range of different AC products that provide air conditioning solutions for apartment buildings and more.

-But which one’s right for you, and are these companies really offering you what you actually need?
+But which one’s right for you, and are these companies offering you what you actually need?